A common question we receive is does life insurance cover suicide?

 How does depression affect life insurance?

-If an applicant discloses their depression during the life insurance application process, the company may require a letter from a physician verifying that the applicant is currently receiving treatment and their condition is stable.
-The insurer will also likely pull the applicant's medical records to get a complete picture of their health.
+If an applicant discloses their depression or other mental health issues during the life insurance application process, the company may require a letter from a physician verifying that the applicant is currently receiving treatment and their condition is stable.
+The insurer will also likely pull the applicant's medical records to get a complete picture of their mental health history.

-Depression that is not being treated or is uncontrolled may result in an exclusion from life insurance coverage.
-If an applicant has a history of suicide attempts, life insurance companies will typically exclude coverage for suicide.
+Depression along with other mental health issues that are not being treated, may result in an exclusion from life insurance coverage.
+If an applicant has a history of suicide attempts, insurance companies will typically exclude coverage for suicide.

 Are there any other factors that could affect life insurance payouts in cases of suicide?